海田中店郵便局 (Kaita Nakamise Post Office) - Kaita, Hiroshima

 Kaita-cho (Kaita Town) was one of the postal towns along the Saigoku Kaido (Early Modern Sanyo Road).
 Saigoku Kaido was an important road linking Kyoto and Shimonoseki (the tip of Honshu Island, located in Yamaguchi Prefecture).
 Even now, you can still see some Edo-era buildings in the area.

 The officer kindly explained that as long as I put at least 50 yen worth of stamps on the postcard, I didn't actually have to send it to myself with fukeiin.
 Heck, it didn't even have to be a postcard at all!
 Later on, I checked online, and some people had a dedicated album or journal for fuukeiin.
 They put the stamps on the page and asked the post office to stamp the fukeiin directly on the album.
-I pondered the idea of doing the same, but decided that I'd rather have the excitement of waiting for my postcard with fukeiin to come
+To learn more about how to get fukeiin, check out my guide here.
+I pondered having a dedicated album or journal for fukeiin, too, but decided I'd rather relish the anticipation of my postcard from fukeiin.

 A few days later, my postcard with the fukeiin arrived.
 It had sunflowers and an old building (I love old buildings!).
 I didn't realize that the old building featured in fukeiin was only a 2-minute walk from the post office and was open to the public!
 Argh!
 I should go back to the area and check it out one day.